guptam/kylo-docs-test/KyloFrequentlyAskedQuestions.rst

 ----------------------------------------------------------------------------------

-Many ETL tools are focused on SQL transformations using their own technology cluster.
-Hadoop is really ELT (extract and load raw data, then transform).
+Many ETL tools are focused on SQL transformations using their own technology (often clustered).
+Hadoop data patterns are more often ELT (extract and load raw data, then transform).
 But typically the data warehouse style transformation is into a relational schema such as a star or snowflake.
 In Hadoop it is in another flat denormalized structure.
 So we don’t feel those expensive